MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/universal-image.md

 ## Multi-model driver support

 > [!NOTE]
 > This feature is in public preview.
-Please submit a request for information ticket in the [admin center](../working-with-managed-desktop/admin-support.md).
+To get the public preview universal image with this feature, please submit a request for information ticket in the [admin center](../working-with-managed-desktop/admin-support.md).

 This feature allows customers to stage different model drivers in separate folders.
 Model-specific drivers are injected at the time of image deployment.
 The feature depends on: